Is your Accura battery dead, and you can’t start the engine? Learn how to unlock your Acura and jump-start the dead battery.

 - Do not insert the key in the ignition until after you connect the jumper cables.
 Modern cars are susceptible to voltage drips, and ACURAs are no exception.

 Jump starting Acura with another car

 Connect the jumper cables to the helper car.

 - The red clamp goes on the red battery terminal of your car and helper car.

 - The black clamp goes on the negative battery terminal of the helper car.

-- Next, connect the black clamp to the frame or strut tower bolts of your car.
+- Next, connect the black clamp to your car’s frame or strut tower bolts.